CaseyLabs/kcUtils/utils/kcSops/readme.md

 - Files that contain `*devtest.env` should use the `devtest` AWS KMS key

-We can genereate the config file using a script like this:
+We can generate the config file using a script like this:

 ```sh
 # Define environments